Team-JFuerst/Group-Project/README.md

 ## Development Setup Instructions

 * Run `npm install`
-* Create a `.env` file at the root of the project and paste the following line into the file:
+* Create a `.env` file at the root of the project and paste the following lines into the file:
     ```
     SERVER_SESSION_SECRET=superDuperSecret
     ```